 Knowledge and Skills:

-- Strong knowledge and understanding of regulatory systems of low and middle-income countries preferably Rwanda and other African countries
+- Strong knowledge and understanding of regulatory systems including health systems of low and middle-income countries preferably Nepal and other south Asian countries

 - Strong organizational skills and ability to work in a team-oriented, culturally diverse environment.

 - Excellent interpersonal skills, sound judgment, communication skills, training experience, ability to identify and resolve policy and operational constraints.

 - Experience and ability working with senior government officials.

 - Experience with USAID and other donor agencies desirable.

 - Excellent written and verbal communication and presentation skills in English.

 - Demonstrated intermediate skills in Microsoft Office Suite applications, including Word, Excel, and PowerPoint.
 Familiarity with Microsoft Project a plus.